 This publication estimates the costs and returns for raising a herd of 25 Boer or Boer/Spanish cross meat goats in southern Nevada.
-It is intended to be used as a guide providing an example operation; individual costs and returns will vary depending on the market and location.
+It is intended to be used as a guide to provide an example of an operation; individual costs and returns will vary depending on the market and location.

 Land